 What’s in a Bottle?
 Real Talk About Bottled Water

-When you glance around a yoga studio during a vinyasa class, it’s likely that next to almost every mat you’ll see a bottle of water just waiting to be kicked over by a particularly energetic flip dog.
-Staying hydrated during vigorous exercise is important, but it’s just as important to put some thought into the way that you carry around your water.
-There can be no doubt that using a refillable container is way more eco-friendly than single-use bottles.
+When you glance around a yoga studio during a vinyasa class, next to almost every mat you’ll likely see a bottle of water just waiting to be kicked over by a particularly energetic flip dog.
+Staying hydrated during vigorous exercise is important, but it’s just as important to put some thought into the way that you carry around your water, and there can be no doubt that using a refillable container is way more eco-friendly than single-use bottles.

-Companies that produce bottled water often behave like they have an environmental pass because PET bottles are recyclable.
+Companies that produce bottled water often behave as if they have an environmental pass because PET bottles are recyclable.
 But there’s a big difference between recyclable (in theory) and recycled (in actuality).
 In Europe, about 50% of plastic bottles are recycled, which is considered a good rate.
-In the United States, the rate is more like 30%.
+In the United States, the rate is more like 15-30%.

 The water resources in these regions are not unlimited, nor does it make sense to ship them clear across the planet to be sold as exotic health tonics.
 On the other hand, the words ‘public water source’, or ‘municipal source’, which appear on the labels of several major brands, indicate that you’ve purchased filtered tap water.